-Christians are called to memorize and live by the commands of the Lord.
-They are His gracious boundaries that help guide us when tempted, and give order to our society and our Christian life.
+Christians are called to live by God's Word.
+The commands are His gracious boundaries to guide us when tempted, give order to our society, and show a path of holy living.

-Note: The numbering of the commands is not significant to our salvation—as they are given unnumbered and merely described by God’s Word as the “ten words.”
+The commands are given unnumbered in Exodus 20 and Deuteronomy 5.
 Israelite and Jewish tradition actually began with the prologue (I am the Lord your God) as the first word, and the second was “no other gods.”
-The majority of Christians worldwide use the historic, traditional numbering from the early Church described above.
-The original text is found in Exodus 20 and Deuteronomy 5.
+The majority of Christians worldwide use the historic numbering from the early Church described above.

-Jesus taught His disciples how to pray, and so we continue to use His prayer as a living source of strength and hope:
+Jesus taught His disciples to pray, and we continue praying as He taught us:

 Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done, on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
 Amen.

 Our preaching and teaching is based on a Christ-centered, Scripture-only method of interpretation.
 We follow traditional understandings of the Old Testament, that it is inspired by God and points to the coming Messiah.
-As we interpret the New Testament we believe its writings are inspired by God, and tells the good news that our Messiah has come bearing eternal salvation, forgivness of sins, and new life for all who trust in Him.
+We confess the writings of the New Testament are inspired by God and tell the good news that our Messiah has come bearing eternal salvation, forgiveness of sins, and new life for all who trust in Him.

 The study of Scripture is not to be taken lightly.
-Those who teach in God’s name are called to the highest standard, for hearers receive their words as the very words of God.
-Thus, our pastors learn strict “hermeneutical principles” for interpreting the Bible.
-It includes,
+Those who teach in God’s name are called to account, for hearers receive their words as the very words of God.
+Thus, our pastors learn strict principles for interpreting the Bible.

 Personal prayer.
 We are called to an active prayer life.
-Time set aside each day for silence, for reading God’s Word and praying it back to Him, and corporate prayer in Bible Studies and worship with other believers are all necessary to feed our prayer life.
+Setting aside time each day for silence, reading God’s Word, and corporate prayer in Bible study and worship with other believers is necessary.

 Family makes God a priority.
-Many examples in Scripture show that when one person believes in Jesus as Lord, the entire family is brought to faith.
-We are called to raise our children in the Lord’s ways, to have faith in Him as our Maker and Redeemer, and to put God’s Word in their hearts through memorization, singing hymns and spiritual songs, and teaching the narrative accounts of God’s people of the past.
+Many examples in Scripture show that when one person believes in Jesus as Lord, the entire family can be brought to faith.
+We are called to raise our children in the Lord’s ways, to have faith in Him as our Maker and Redeemer, and to put God’s Word in their hearts singing hymns and spiritual songs, learning His ways, and teaching narrative accounts of God’s people of the past.

 Challenge to live in holiness.
-What to do when you’ve sinned outwardly, on purpose, and are stricken with guilt?
+What are you to do when you’ve sinned on purpose and are stricken with guilt?
 Ask the Lord’s forgiveness, repent of the sin, and pray for the Holy Spirit to help you in times of temptation.
-While we will never be rid of sinful desires because Satan tempts us, we know and believe that Christ is in us and with us.
-He empowers us to identify and decline the bad and destructive ways of this world, and instead yield to obey and do the will of our Father.
+While we will never be rid of sinful desires, we know and believe that Christ is in us and with us.
+He empowers us to identify and turn from worldly ways, and obey the will of our Father.

-Mission to tell & serve.
-When the man in Scripture was free of his demons, he couldn’t keep silent.
-When the woman at the well was offered eternal life, she couldn’t keep silent about the man she met (Jesus) and told her family and friends that He is Messiah.
-We too are called to bear witness to Christ and give our testimony of faith—that HE is faithful when we are blessed, in our suffering, and in our carrying out the mission He has entrusted to us.
+Our mission is still to tell about Jesus.
+When a man in Scripture became free of his demons, he couldn’t keep silent.
+When the woman at the well was offered eternal life, she told her family and friends that Jesus is the Messiah.
+We also are called to bear witness to Christ and give our testimony of faith—that He is faithful.

 Worship feeds and shapes.
-We gather in worship often, and the object of worship matters.
-A creed is spoken to preserve the Christian faith from false teachings.
+We gather in worship, and the object of worship matters.
 Hymns and songs point to Jesus’ life, death, resurrection, and rule over the whole Christian church.

 Interact with God’s Word.
-We nurture the faith begun in Baptism, where the Holy Spirit came upon us as an act of God’s grace.
-From the time children are little we teach them about the Good Shepherd Jesus, and all through adult years we provide sound Biblical teaching.
+We nurture the faith begun in Baptism, where the Holy Spirit comes upon us as an act of God’s grace.
+From the time children are little we teach them about Jesus the Good Shepherd, and all through adult years we provide sound Biblical teaching.

 Fellowship with others.
-We plan a variety of fellowship events where we spend time playing, talking, eating, and celebrating what we have done together in the Name of the Lord.
+We plan a variety of fellowship events where we spend time learning, talking, eating, and celebrating our life together in the Name of the Lord.

 Witness about God’s love.
-We bear witness to Jesus as the source of hope for friends you bring to church so they can hear the Gospel, for those struggling with life, for those deceived by different religions and distractions.
+We bear witness to Jesus as the source of hope.
+When you bring friends and family to church they can hear the Gospel and come to faith in Jesus Christ as the way, the truth, and the life.